mediacloud/rss-fetcher/doc/deployment.md

 If you are debugging locally, copy `.env.template` to `.env` (you may not need to edit it).

-Running ./mypy.sh will construct a virtual environment with all necessary components.

 NOTE!
 Installing the psycopg2 DBI may require postgres client libraries (ubuntu package name here) to be installed.

-After running `mypy.sh`, type `. ./venv/bin/activate`

 You will also need a postgres server, and a redis server.